-If you have a passion for being your own boss and have a keen interest in trucking, this is the right business for you.
-Your income potential is only limited by your determination and ability as a business owner.
+If you are passionate about being your own boss and have a keen interest in trucking, this is the right business for you.
+But carefully consider before you take the plunge.
+Taking business into your own hands allows you to decide what loads to haul, who to work with, and how often to work, but your income is no longer a regular paycheck.
+Instead, your income is defined by your determination to succeed and your ability as a business owner.

-Owner operators take in over three times the average salary of an over-the-road (OTR) company driver.
-However, all expenses must be deducted from this salary to determine the owner operator’s profit.
+Owner-operators take in over three times the average salary of an over-the-road (OTR) company driver.
+However, all expenses must be deducted from this salary to determine the owner-operator’s profit.
 Managing cash flow and controlling expenses are of the utmost importance.
-For those with driving experience, a head for business, and the desire to be your own boss, starting a trucking company and being an owner operator has its distinct advantages:
+For those with driving experience, a business head, and the desire to be your own boss, starting a trucking company and being an owner-operator has its distinct advantages:

-- Being the owner of your own trucking company means you are able to grow the business and increase your salary even higher.
+- Being the owner of your own trucking company means you can grow the business to increase your income.

 Learning how to start a trucking company is not difficult – use the nine steps listed below to follow a proven path to success.